We need future literacy to survive.

 Take this example: if 100 investors were each given the option to invest $1M into improving employee skill sets at their company OR investing the $1M into a group of employees building digital intelligence (aka artificial intelligence), the vast majority would invest in digital intelligence.
 This is highly rational.

-The investment returns are higher for digital.
+The investment returns, for a large percentge of scenerios, are higher for digital.
 After all, it takes 33 years to produce a single human PhD!
-Digital intelligence simply produces higher ROI than humans in our current economic system, and the delta is getting larger daily.
+Digital intelligence, generally speaking, simply produces higher ROI than investing in humans in our current economic system, and the delta is getting larger daily.

 Regardless if you believe the rate of progress of digital intelligence is an exponential curve, punctuated equilibrium, or linear — that line is moving up and to the right.
 Economic returns follow.
 Humans, comparatively, are flatlined.